 The shopping area (Galleria) was odd: set up all the way aft on deck 7 (you could really feel the swell on rougher sea days).
 One large open concept store that includes the liquor area, a Colombian Emeralds outlet (saved us from wasting shore time to check out jewelry and staff was pleasant and not pushy).
 You also have your collectibles, t-shirts, beach toys, etc. I don't think this is the best concept at sea because it looks a bit like a flea market, without the bargain prices.

+Port days (4) allowed for some well deserved beach time (kids rule) but we did not book any excursions.
+In Puerto Vallarta, you can pick up your tequila at Wal-Mart or Sam's Club (about 500 ft from the ship).
+We docked at 2 ports and tendered at the last 2.
+We loved Zihuatanejo for its lack of beach vendors.
 For those who care about staterooms (the place where you sleep a little and get changed), the size was ok but we prefer Carnival's 185 sq. ft.
 We had 2 inside cabins and everything worked properly.
 Cabin stewards were fine.
 Debarkation was average; a bit of waiting for your previously chosen color to be called and then a bit of congestion in the hallways (30 minute trek) to go to immigration (Aqua dining room) and then get off the ship to luggage area.